ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

    ![jenkins shared library configuration](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-2.1.png)

 ## Goal 2
-We are going to modify the `seed.groovy` file to build a Pipeline and Multibranch Pipeline for all of our services we plan to oboard.
+We are going to modify `seed.groovy` to build a Pipeline and Multibranch Pipeline for all services we oboard.

 ### Updating `jenkins-shared-library` to build our `pipelineJob` and `multibranchPipelineJob`
 We are going to leave the `master` branch of the Shared Lbrary alone to ensure it works with Part 1 of this series.
 We will introduce the changes to the `seed.groovy` job on branch `part2` of the Shared Library.
    **Reminder** Since we are changing the Shared Library, any changes to `seed.groovy` will require a script approval in Jenkins
-1. Create a new branch `part2` for your Shared Library
+1. Create a new branch `part2` in your Shared Library

 #### Adding `pipeline-config.groovy` configuration file
 As a way to share configuraitons between jobs, we are going to store these configurations in `pipeline-config.groovy`